PetraCache: Building a Memcached-Compatible Cache with RocksDB

 Why RocksDB?

-This gives in-memory speed for hot data and persistence for everything else.
+RocksDB gives you in-memory speed for hot data and persistence for everything else—with 10+ years of production hardening behind it.

 TTL Expiration: Two Strategies